 Dummy – this is a single door knob that does not turn, and does not have a lock mechanism.
 For use on doors where a push/pull function is required.
 See example here.

 Keyed Entry – these knobs are for use on exterior doors where keyed entry and security is needed.
 See example here.
+And here’s another great option from Amazon for only $16 that also comes in 5 finishes.
 I like to use these for side entrances, garage doors, and back patio doors.
 You can also use these on front entrances, but I prefer the look of a full handleset w/ deadbolt on the front door for a little more impact and wow factor.

 Front Door – I like to use a full handleset on front doors, which includes interior & exterior knob plus a deadbolt for added security – this is my favorite one for only $65.